Angel Stadium: Football

 In 1971, Angel Stadium hosted the Mercy Bowl, a charity bowl game between Cal State Fullerton and Fresno State.
-16,854 attended the game, raising over $50,000 for the surviving families of those impacted by the California Polytechnic State University football team plane crash in 1960.
+16,854 attended the game, raising over $50,000 for the surviving families of those impacted by a plane crash on November 13, 1971.

 A "Battle of the Bell" game between Fountain Valley High School and Edison High School was hosted in the stadium sometime during the 1970s.

 The Rams' Eric Dickerson broke the NFL single-season rushing record in game 15 of the 1984 season at Angel Stadium, finishing the game with 2,007 yards accumulated on the season.
 Dickerson went on to record 2,105 total yards in 1984.

 In December 2017, the Philadelphia Eagles used Angel Stadium as their practice field, as part of the Eagles' two-game West Coast road trip.

 Soccer

 Anaheim Stadium hosted five group stage matches of the 1996 CONCACAF Gold Cup, including two involving the United States national team.